 When you share space news as much as I do (and use a laptop with a giant NASA sticker on the cover) you’re inevitably going to be asked the question did we really land on the Moon?
-And with this year marking the 50th anniversary of the Apollo 11 Moon landing, I thought I’d re-share a (now pretty exhaustively-amended) list of a few oft-mentioned “proofs” of some impossibly complex, grand-scale, global Moon landing hoax… and then describe why they’re all completely wrong.
+And with 2019 marking the 50th anniversary of the Apollo 11 Moon landing, I thought I’d re-share a (now pretty exhaustively-amended) list of a few oft-mentioned “proofs” of some impossibly complex, grand-scale, global Moon landing hoax… and then explain why they’re completely wrong.

 1. The flag is waving.

 This is one of the biggest claims waved around (yes, pun intended) by Moon-conspiracy fanatics to “prove” that the whole thing was a hoax.
 When the U.S. flag was placed by Armstrong and Aldrin and recorded by the TV camera they’d previously set up, it kinda sorta appears to be waving in a lunar breeze.
 But there’s no atmosphere on the Moon, how can there be any wind to blow a flag around?
 Fake news?

 No, it isn’t evidence of filming on location at a Disney sound stage in Burbank, California.
 The flag isn’t “waving,” it’s swinging.